 That depends.
 Hiring an attorney is an investment.
 Attorneys perform many different important functions.
 They can persistently communicate with the State Attorney’s Office to seek diversion or a good deal in your case.
 They can take a lot of stress and uncertainty away from you by explaining the process, how it works, what to expect and what you should and should not do.
 They can explain not only the consequences in criminal court, but also collateral consequences that you may not have been aware of including, consequences to your driver’s license, employment, business licenses, immigration status, and more.
 They also may be able to appear at court on your behalf without you being required to be there, so you don’t have to miss work each time your case is on the court’s calendar, which can typically be as often as once every two weeks.

 What if I was charged with an alcohol related offense and I don’t live in Jacksonville?

 If you have been charged with an alcohol related offense and you don’t live in Jacksonville or the State of Florida, you may not have to come back to Jacksonville to handle your case.
 Some judges allow pleas in absentia and sometimes the State Attorney’s Office will accept a person into a pretrial diversion program and allow them to complete the terms of pretrial diversion outside the State of Florida.
 If you have been charged with an alcohol related offense in Jacksonville, but you live out of State or outside of Jacksonville, give us a call to discuss your case and what we can do for you.

-Click on a link below to read more about Alcohol & Disorderly Related Offenses in the State of Florida and how experienced Jacksonville criminal defense attorneys can help you if you've been accused or charged with any alcohol or disorderly related offense.
+Click on a link below to read more about Alcohol & Disorderly Related Offenses in the State of Florida and how an experienced Jacksonville criminal defense attorney can help you if you've been accused or charged with any alcohol or disorderly related offense.